jfragosoperez/learning-Go/README.md

-Learning the basics in Go progr. languageg.
+Learning the basics in Go progr. language.
 Some of the examples (all the ones located into samples folder) are taken from the reads in Go lang. official webpage -> https://golang.org/doc/code.html

 The basic doc we can find in this README.md file, is based on the contents of the book: